mrbid/QUAKE3_TENSOR_TRIGGER/README.md

 I've ruined my favorite game, please don't download this?

+All you have to do is force player models to the blue bones model as that is the only character model I trained this dataset on.

 ### prerequisites
 ```
 sudo apt install clang xterm python3 python3-pip libx11-dev libxdo-dev libxdo3 libespeak1 libespeak-dev espeak